A move toward a life-changing journey …

 How to get the most out of your stay in Iran

 If you have never travelled to Iran, you’re missing a unique experience.
 And, if you’ve never seen a Nomad, your miss would be twice as much.
 Not many counties around the world have still had Nomads; in many countries, they’ve become extinct.
+Read more about the nomads of the world.
 Iran has still preserved its Nomads, though they are fading away little by little.
 So, if you want to be one of those who have experienced such superb nomadic lifestyle, your chances to find Nomads are limited.
 Iran has one of the most authentic Nomads ever.
 They live in intact Zagros mountain ranges, and twice a year do their seasonal kooch (transhumance).

 Living with Nomads: Living through History